Open Until Filled

 Required Qualifications - Education and Yrs Exp

-Bachelors plus 3-5 years' experience or equivalent combination of
+Masters plus 6 or more years' experience or equivalent combination

 Required Qualifications - Skills, Knowledge and

 • Exemplary written and verbal communication and negotiation skills

 with demonstrated fundraising experience.

 • Strong interpersonal skills and proven ability to work in a

 large, complex, decentralized organization, and to tolerate and

 address ambiguity appropriately.